defjef1979/ethereum-workshop/README.md

 As we said earlier, the function `withdrawEther()` from your faucet is not implemented yet.
 Implement it such that it transfers some ether to the account calling the function.
-It does not matter how much much Ether you transfer, as long as the faucet has enough Ether.
+It does not matter how much much Ether you transfer.
+Make sure though that your facet has enough ether.
+If it does not, send it more using Metamask as you did in the previous task.
+Important: implement your method such that it withdraws much less than an Ether, so that your faucet does not run out of Ether.
+Note that in Solidity 1 means 1 Wei, which is 1e(-18) Ether, so just make your function withdraw 1 Wei.
 When you are done, call `proveThatEtherCanBeWithdrawn()` in the chocolate master, providing the address of your faucet contract.
 The master will try to withdraw Ether.
 If it works, one more chocolate token for you.

+Important!
+If you change the code of your contract, don't forget to remove the old deployed contract and recompile and redeploy your contract.

 Hints:
-* Every time you change the code of your faucet contract, you have to recompile and redeploy it.
-Only use the latest deployed contract.
 * `msg.sender` is the address of the callee of the function.
 * Solidity documentation: https://solidity.readthedocs.io/en/v0.4.25/units-and-global-variables.html#address-related